emptypockets-dev/hubpack-with-gulp/README.md

 ## Purpose

-Adds Gulp, SCSS, and Babel to the standard Hubspot CMS boilerplate.
+Adds Gulp, Webpack, SCSS, and Babel to the standard Hubspot CMS boilerplate.

 ## Getting started